How to Get Featured in Forbes for AI Visibility: A CMO Playbook

 - whether the coverage produces downstream search or direct traffic

 That is why I use a visibility audit, not a vibe check.
-If you need the operating surface, use the AuthorityTech visibility audit.
+If you want the operating surface, use the AuthorityTech visibility audit.
+If you want the founder context, go back to Jaxon Parrott and the category work around Machine Relations.

 The absence that matters